Paul Morrow is a retired NYPD inspector, also an attorney, founder of OpsDesk.org.

 They still let this guy be the star witness.

-A non-disclosure agreement is not illegal.
+A nondisclosure agreement is not illegal.

-Kit catch and kill is not illegal.
+Catch and kill is not illegal.

-You know, the way that, for example, the the very narrow amount of information that the defense was allowed to bring into this trial, you know, compare that to the prosecution.
+You know, the way that, for example, the very narrow amount of information that the defense was allowed to bring into this trial, you know, compare that to the prosecution.

-Stormy Daniel was Daniels allowed to drone on and on and on about irrelevant, immaterial, salacious innuendo in this case, and that gets to the point where I think Andy McCarthy predicted that this would be a guilty verdict in this case.
+And that gets to the point where I think Andy McCarthy predicted that this would be a guilty verdict in this case.

 All right, the verdict is reached.